hamzaiy90/giphytask/README.md

 This is a small application which uses the giphy api.
 Whereby a user is able to insert a search term and receive giphies related to it.
 Click on the random button to retrieve random giphies or click on trending to display the most trending giphies.

 ### Basic features:
-- Use the search endpoint and connect it to a input (render the data through a component) &#9745;
+- Use the search endpoint and connect it to a input (render the data through a component): &#9745;
-- Fetch more than 1 data from random endpoint using recursive function
+- Fetch more than 1 data from random endpoint using recursive function and render the data: &#9745;
 - Onload fetch trending giphies and display them

 ### Extra features: